Walter Gotell: Career

 Due to a shortage of young actors during World War II, Gotell began working in films starting in 1942.
 His bilingualism saw him cast as Nazi German villains and military men, such as in We Dive at Dawn (1943).

 He began to have more established roles by the early 1950s, appearing in The African Queen (1951), The Red Beret (1953) for Albert R. Broccoli, Ice Cold in Alex (1958), The Guns of Navarone (1961), The Road to Hong Kong (1962), Lord Jim (1965), Black Sunday (1977), The Boys from Brazil (1978) and Cuba (1979).

 His first role in the James Bond film series was in 1963, when he played the henchman Morzeny in From Russia with Love.
 From the late 1970s, he played the recurring role of KGB General Anatol Gogol in the series, beginning with The Spy Who Loved Me (1977).
 Gotell gained the role of Gogol because of his resemblance to the former head of Soviet secret police Lavrentiy Beria.
 The character returned in Moonraker (1979), For Your Eyes Only (1981), Octopussy (1983), A View to a Kill (1985), and The Living Daylights (1987).
 As the Cold War neared its end, the role of leader of the KGB was seen to change attitudes to the West – from direct competitor to collaborator.
 Gotell is one of a few actors to have played a villain and a Bond ally in the film series (others being Charles Gray, Richard Kiel and Joe Don Baker).

 Throughout his career, Gotell also made numerous guest appearances in television series including Danger Man, Knight Rider, The A-Team, Airline, Airwolf, The X-Files, Scarecrow and Mrs. King, MacGyver, Star Trek: The Next Generation, Miami Vice, Cagney & Lacey and The Saint among others.
 He played Chief Constable Cullen in Softly, Softly: Task Force (1969–75).
 Other television roles included that of Sam Baker, a KGB agent in the hard-hitting British police drama The Professionals (1978) – the episode titled "The Female Factor".

-Personal life
+Personal life and death

 Gotell was married to actress Yvonne Hills from 1958, until her death in 1974.
-They had one daughter, Carol, born in 1960.
-Gotell remarried, to Celeste F. Mitchell, in 1974.
+They had one daughter, born in 1960.
+Gotell married Celeste F. Mitchell in 1974.

-Gotell was a businessman as well as an actor, and used his acting salaries to fund his business interests.
-He managed several engineering firms, and he owned a farm in Ireland.
+Gotell was a businessman as well as an actor and used his acting salaries to fund his business interests.
+He managed several engineering firms, and he owned a cottage in Co.
+Galway, Ireland.

-Death

-Gotell died from cancer on 5 May 1997, at the age of 73.
+Gotell died from cancer on 5 May 1997, aged 73.